dxjoshi/java_interview_prep/resources/theoretical-concepts/sql_notes.md

-      select Max(salary) from Employee where salary < (select Max(salary) from Employee) select Max(salary) from Employee where salary in (select salary from Employee order by salary desc Limit 2) select Top 1 salary from (select Top 2 salary from Employee order by salary desc) as Emp1 order by salary asc
+      select Max(salary) from Employee where salary < (select Max(salary) from Employee) select Min(salary) from Employee where salary in (select salary from Employee order by salary desc Limit 2) select Top 1 salary from (select Top 2 salary from Employee order by salary desc) as Emp1 order by salary asc
 - Find name of employee with 2nd highest salary:

       select name from Employee
-      where salary = (select Max(salary) from Employee where salary < (select Max(salary) from Employee))
+      where salary = (select Min(salary) from Employee where salary < (select Max(salary) from Employee))
 - Find Nth highest salary: